RevelerMediaServices/rall/README.md

   {props.user}
 }

-#### Controlled Component
-> combines form element state with React state making React state the single source of truth
-1. Should use controlled components whenever possible
-2. straight forward to modify or validate user input

-#### Uncontrolled Component
->  form data is handled by the DOM itself, keeps source of truth in the DOM
-1. Use a ref to get form values instead of every state update

 ###### 4 steps to converting a functional component to a class
 1. Create an ES6 class that extends the Component
 2. Add an empty method called render()